Financial assistance programs in Pennsylvania.

 - TANF will provide government grant money for dependent children and their relative or parents with whom they live, and for pregnant women if needed.
 Apply at your local county government office, or more on applying for welfare.

-Pennsylvania also has numerous programs that will help families with paying their mortgage and also avoid foreclosure.
-Your local state, town or county may offer resources or they may partner with non-profits to provide assistance.
-More Pennsylvania mortgage help.
+Mortgage and Foreclosure Prevention - Pennsylvania also has numerous programs that will help families with paying their mortgage and also avoid foreclosure.
+Your local state, town or county may offer resources or they may partner with non-profits to provide government assistance.
+More on Pennsylvania mortgage help.

-Another option will be government certified housing and foreclosure counseling agencies.
+- Another option will be government certified non-profit housing and foreclosure counseling agencies.
 Various services are offered.
+There are loan modifications, mortgage relief, forbearance and more.
 More on Pennsylvania HUD agencies.